Research

 Strengthening the Educator Pipeline: Recommendations for Investing in Michigan’s Educator Workforce

-Educator staffing issues have been a long-term issue in Michigan and nationwide before COVID-19 but were intensified by the pandemic.
-Over the last three budget cycles Michigan invested over $1.1 billion—a significant investment—to address these persistent educator staffing problems.
-This funding has supported a variety of initiatives in varying size to attract talent, support professional development, and create sustainable career paths across the educator continuum.
+April 2025 - Educator staffing issues have been a long-term issue in Michigan and nationwide before COVID-19, but were intensified by the pandemic.
+Over the last three budget cycles, Michigan invested over $1.1 billion—a significant investment—to address these persistent educator staffing problems.
+This funding has supported a variety of initiatives of varying sizes to attract talent, support professional development, and create sustainable career paths across the educator continuum.

 Michigan is at an inflection point.
 Are these investments working?
 As the state looks to a new budget cycle, key recommendations need to be made about how to optimize current and future resources.